 He recommends preparing topics prior to joining your tutorial session to enable you to better particpate in class.

 2. You can clarify any questions you have right away

 There’s nothing worse than being roadblocked by a question for which you can’t find an answer.
-In a live lecture or tutorial, you may be able to ask for clarification on a topic and get any questions answered right away.
-That’s easier than ever now most classes have moved online.
+In a live or face-to-face lecture or tutorial, you may be able to ask for clarification on a topic and get any questions answered right away.
+That’s easier than ever now as many classes have moved online.